antoshkaplus/Android_Words/docs/notes.md

 and pick up stuff that was not updated
 * Client and Server sync process should be considered separately and as much as possible independently
+* For synchronization we will keep both: version and timestamp.
+It eases out the whole process and may be helpful in the future.

 android predefined text sizes: